gaps-closure/gaps-closure.github.io/docs/C/05-09-xdcomms-api.md

 #### Data API Summary

 In summary, the application initializes the URIs for the 0MQ endpoints, registers codecs for the application datatypes, and initializes the send and recv sockets.
-The applicaiton can then sends and receives data using pointers to in-memory data structures and associated tags.
+The application can then sends and receives data using pointers to in-memory data structures and associated tags.
 An example python test program that makes uses of this client API can be found in [hal/test/halperf.py](https://github.com/gaps-closure/hal/tree/develop/test/halperf.py), which links to the HAL data-plane client API dynamic library (`libxdcomms.sa`).
 A C test program that makes use of the recv timeouts can be found in [hal/test/app_req_rep.c](https://github.com/gaps-closure/hal/tree/develop/test/app_req_rep.c), which links to HAL data-plane client API static library (`libxdcomms.a`).

 ### HAL Control-Plane API (Future)